 Department of Psychology at Illinois State University

-Note: The PSY 491 internship is not connected to graduate assistantships.
-Students are encouraged to solicit faculty supervisors for the PSY 491 internship who are not their graduate assistantship supervisor.
+Note: The PSY 491 internship is not a graduate assistantship.
+Students are encouraged to solicit faculty supervisors for the PSY 491 internship who are not their graduate assistantship supervisors.
 However, PSY 491 may be used in conjunction with a graduate assistantship only under specific circumstances.
 If the psychology course instructor is also the faculty supervisor for the student's graduate assistantship, the graduate student's teaching responsibilities identified in the Internship Contract must be in addition to or different from the student's regular graduate assistantship duties (e.g., students must be responsible for teaching and evaluating a portion of the psychology course).

 Student must complete the Internship in College Teaching of Psychology Contract.
 The contract is an interactive Microsoft Word document.
 The contract should be completed on the computer.
 Students should complete the top portion of the contract and save it as a Word document.
 The saved contract should be submitted as an e-mail attachment to the psychology course instructor.
 The instructor, who is the faculty supervisor for PSY 491, should complete the teaching responsibilities and grading criteria portion of the contract.
 Then, the contract should be printed and signed by both parties.
 The signed contract should be submitted to the program or sequence coordinator for approval.
 The program or sequence coordinator should submit the signed contract to the Graduate Programs Office for approval by the department chair.
 Students cannot register for PSY 491 until the contract has been approved by the department chair and the Graduate Programs Office has processed an override for PSY 491.
 Students will be notified when they can register for PSY 491.
 If the contract is approved after the first week of the semester, students must register in 107 Moulton Hall.